dmenne/brmspack/Readme.md

 ## Correct skeleton defaults

-Now comes the not so amusing part, correcting the inconsistencies of the Stan skeleton; some have been reported by [Paul Brückner](https://github.com/stan-dev/rstantools/issues/19), so check out, things might have been corrected in versions of rstantools >1.4.0.
+Now comes the not so amusing part, correcting the inconsistencies of the Stan skeleton; some have been reported by [Paul Brückner](https://github.com/stan-dev/rstantools/issues/19), so check out, things might have improved in versions of rstantools >1.4.0.

 1. _The easy one:_  The license file must be copied to subdirectory `src/stan_files/pre`, from `chunks` where the skeleton puts it.
 2. In `R/zzz.R`, change  `loadModule(m, what = TRUE)` to `Rcpp::loadModule(m, what = TRUE)`.
 Alternatively, you can add `@importFrom Rcpp loadModule` to one of your R files.